infinitered/ignite/docs/Tour-of-Ignite.md

 We use `semantic-release`, an excellent package that allows for automatically releasing new versions of Ignite based on commit messages.
 You can read more about how Infinite Red uses semantic-release in [this document](https://github.com/infinitered/open-source/blob/master/Continuous-Deployment-Setup-NPM.md).

+## Manual Beta Releases

+If you need to manually release a beta version, [the steps are documented here]().

 ## Gluegun

 Ignite's CLI (`ignite-cli` on npm) is powered by [Gluegun](https://github.com/infinitered/gluegun).
 Gluegun is another Infinite Red library that makes building a full-featured command line interface (CLI) much easier.